jakobkuemmerle/Chicago-Crime-Analysis-Spark/README.md

 ## Goal
 Analysis Data on Crime in Chicago since 2001.
 The Analysis is done in Spark.

-## 1. investiage Average Chrime throughout history
+## 1. Investiage Average Crime

 ## 2. Analyze spatial Crime differences and highlight hotspots

+## 3. Initial Model to predict crime occurances

+## 4. Identify temporal patterns of crime

 ## Bias/Fairness Analysis DATA